deeplift-dev/mirra-coding-challenge/README.md

 ### Requirements

 - Your application must integrate with the Ticketmaster API.
-You can find the API documentation and obtain an API key here: [Ticketmaster API Explorer](https://developer.ticketmaster.com/api-explorer/v2/).
+You can find the Ticketmaster API Explorer [here](https://developer.ticketmaster.com/api-explorer/v2/) and obtain an API key [here](https://developer.ticketmaster.com/products-and-docs/apis/getting-started/).
 - The core functionality of your application should be to display events fetched from the Ticketmaster API.
 How you choose to display these events and what information you include is up to you.
 - We understand the importance of your time.
 Therefore, we ask you to spend no more than **3 hours** on this task.
 This constraint means we are looking for limited functionality that demonstrates your ability to integrate with APIs and code effectively within a short period.